There is not a player at the top of the 2020 NBA Draft class who has red flags that are more obvious and well-defined than that of LaMelo Ball.

 But you cannot teach his basketball IQ, his passing savvy, his understanding of the game.

-And in a draft where there is no one that is a clear-cut NBA superstar, I think that makes him worth the risk at No. 1 in the 2020 NBA Draft.
+And in a draft where there is no one that is a clear-cut NBA superstar, I think that makes LaMelo Ball worth the risk at No. 1 in the 2020 NBA Draft.